colltoaction/widip/README.md

 Lisp     |List
 Smalltalk|Object

 This shift elevates the shell from a text processor to a visual orchestration engine, making complex state and concurrency as intuitive to manipulate as files.
+For a deeper dive into the underlying categorical structures, see the [monoidal computer] internal documentation.

+[monoidal computer]: lib/computer
 [UNIX shell]: https://en.wikipedia.org/wiki/Unix_shell
 [agentic programming]: https://en.wikipedia.org/wiki/Autonomous_agent
 [chatbot]: https://en.wikipedia.org/wiki/chatbot